tidev-cellar/titanium-boilerplates/templates/typescript-alloy-app/README.md

 This project uses a [pre-compile hook](hooks/pre-compile.js) to compile TypeScript files down to JavaScript which can then be processed as usual by Titanium.

 TypeScript compiler options can be set in [tsconfig.json](tsconfig.json).

+> :bulb: Open this folder directly with VSCode to get full intelisense support with code completion and the correct path mappings for `import` statements from the `app/lib` folder.